umgbhalla/dotfiles/README.md

 setopt -s glob_dots
 cp -rv targetRepo/* destination
 ```

+#### Glasscord <a name="glasscord"></a>
+I prefer using `ibhagwan`'s [picom blur and rounded corners fork](https://github.com/ibhagwan/picom)
+for as many applications as possible, and as such, I use [Glasscord](https://github.com/AryToNeX/Glasscord)
+because it allows modification of all Electron-based applications to follow this pattern.
+Each installation is very similar, following [these steps](https://github.com/AryToNeX/Glasscord#how-do-i-install-it).

+Here are the paths to apps I have already modified with Glasscord:

+- Discord - `/opt/discord`

 ## TODO <a name="todo"></a>
 Below are a list of things in no particular order that I plan to do but haven't yet